vikejs/vike/README.md

 import fetch from "node-fetch";

 export { addContextProps }
+// Tell `vite-plugin-ssr` to make `contextProps.pageProps` available in the browser.
+// Make sure that `contextProps.pageProps` is serializable: `vite-plugin-ssr` will
-// Make `contextProps.pageProps` available to the browser export const passToClient = ['pageProps']
+// serialize and pass `contextProps.pageProps` to the browser. export const passToClient = ['pageProps']

 async function addContextProps({ contextProps }) {
+  // `.page.server.js` files are always executed in Node.js;
-  // We could use a SQL/ORM query here const response = await fetch("https://movies.example.org/api")
-  let movies = await response.json()
+  // we could use ORM/SQL database queries to fetch data. const response = await fetch("https://movies.example.org/api") let movies = await response.json()

-  // We send `movies` to the browser; we select only the data we
+  // `movies` will be serialized and passed to the browser; we select only the data we
   // need in order to minimize what is sent over the network. movies = movies.map(({ title, release_date }) => ({title, release_date}))